 Canada ready to join Lebanon blast probe if credible and transparent

-BEIRUT, Aug 27 (Reuters) - Canada has offered to join Lebanon's investigation into this month's seismic Beirut port blast but under conditions that ensure a credible and transparent probe that "gets to the bottom of things", the visiting foreign minister said on Thursday.
+BEIRUT, Aug 27 (Reuters) - Canada has offered to join Lebanon's investigation into the Beirut port explosion on conditon that it is credible and transparent, the visiting foreign minister said on Thursday.

 Lebanese President Michel Aoun initially promised a swift investigation into why highly explosive material stored unsafely for years detonated on Aug.
-4, killing at least 180 people and injuring some 6,000, but later said the process would take time.
+4, killing at least 180 people and injuring some 6,000.
+But he later said the process would take time.

 "The Lebanese people expect that if Canada participates in this investigation it is because it is going to be credible, transparent and get to the bottom of things to get justice," he said in televised remarks.

-Champagne, like other Western officials, said Lebanon must form a government that can implement long-demanded reforms and fight corruption to unlock foreign financial assistance.
+Champagne, like other Western officials, said Lebanon must form a government that can implement long-demanded reforms to unlock foreign financial assistance.

 The outgoing government that took office in January with the support of the Iran-backed Hezbollah movement and its allies resigned over the blast.
-No progress has been made in forming a new administration amid political rivalries and factional interests under the sectarian power-sharing system.
+No progress has been made in forming a new administration.

 France's foreign minister said on Thursday that Lebanon risked disappearing due to inaction of its political elite, who had been the target of protests even before the blast as the financial crisis pummelled the currency and spread poverty.